AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 {"code":0,"msg":"","module_log_level_map":{"core":"Info","ExecutorCoModule":"Info"}}
 ```

 ### SetModuleLogLevel

-The `SetModuleLogLevel` interface is used to set the log level of one or more modules.
-Its interface definition is as follows:
+The `SetModuleLogLevel` interface is used to set the log level of one or more modules, and its interface definition is as follows:

 ```proto
 message SetModuleLogLevelReq {
   map<string, string> module_log_level_map = 1;